 About the Event

-Esperanza En Educación (E.E.E.)
-Conference is a one-day conference to encourage, motivate, and empower Latino/a students to pursue higher education, as well as to give them the opportunity to experience the University of Washington.
-Participants meet with current Latino/a UW students, interact in workshops, and prepare to be competitive applicants to the UW.
+The Esperanza En Educación (E.E.E.)
+Conference is a one-day event for 9th and 10th grade Hispanic and Latino students, designed to encourage, motivate, and empower them to pursue higher education, as well as to give them the opportunity to experience the University of Washington.
+Participants meet with current Latino UW students, interact in workshops, and prepare to be competitive applicants to the UW.

 Note: Participation is open to all students regardless of race/ethnic background.